1st Continental Light Dragoons: History

 The Revolutionary Virginia Convention held in May 1776 resulted in delegates voting for a resolution to direct Virginia's delegates in Philadelphia to seek independence from the British and form a confederation of the colonies.
 They knew additional military strength was required.
 Virginia Governor Patrick Henry authorized Major-Commandant Theodorick Bland to raise a volunteer battalion.
 Bland had participated in the expulsion of Royal Governor Dunmore.

-The 1st Continental Light Dragoons regiment was first authorized 8 June 1776 in the Virginia State Troops as the 1st, 2d, 3d, 4th, 5th (Captain Henry "Light Horse Harry" Lee) and 6th Troops of Light Horse.
+The 1st Continental Light Dragoons regiment was first authorized on 8 June 1776 in the Virginia State Troops as the 1st, 2d, 3d, 4th, 5th (Captain Henry "Light Horse Harry" Lee) and 6th Troops of Light Horse.
 On 25 June 1776 it mustered as the Virginia Light Horse Regiment.
 It was first adopted by and then accepted into the Continental Army, designated as the 1st Continental Light Dragoons on 25 November 1776.

 Six months later, when General George Washington needed cavalry to counter that of the British, the Continental Congress on November 25, 1776 requested that Virginia transfer Major Bland's Light Horse to the Continental Army.
 Although reluctant, Virginia acceded to the request.
 Bland's Light Horse became the 1st Regiment of Continental Light Dragoons.

 Bland had six troops of cavalry.
 Each contained 3 officers, 3 corporals, a drummer, a trumpeter, and 29 privates.
 Three quartermasters provided logistical support for the group.
 In March 1777 this 1st Regiment of Continental Light Dragoons — plus the three other regiments — were reorganized, resulting in a slight increase in their numbers.

-The reorganized regimental headquarters consisted of a colonel, a lieutenant-colonel and a major, who were supported in turn by a staff consisting of a chaplain, a quartermaster, a surgeon and mate, a paymaster, a riding master, a saddler, a trumpet major, an adjutant and 4 supernumeraries—cadets undergoing training who were used as the colonel's messengers.
+The reorganized regimental headquarters consisted of a colonel, a lieutenant colonel and a major, who were supported in turn by a staff consisting of a chaplain, a quartermaster, a surgeon and mate, a paymaster, a riding master, a saddler, a trumpet major, an adjutant and 4 supernumeraries—cadets undergoing training who were used as the colonel's messengers.

 Each troop consisted of 32 privates, 1 armorer, 1 farrier, 1 trumpeter, 4 corporals, 1 quartermaster sergeant, a drill or an orderly sergeant, a cornet, a lieutenant, and a captain—a total of 280 men and officers.
 Whether any of the four regiments of Dragoons was ever at full strength is uncertain.
 The 2nd Continental Light Dragoons hailed from Connecticut and was led by Elisha Sheldon.
 It fought with distinction, whether mounted or unmounted, and at war's end had 225 men.
 The 3rd Regiment—"Lady Washington's Dragoons"—was also from Virginia.
 The 3rd was commanded by Lieutenant-Colonel George Baylor and seconded by Major Alexander Clough, one of George Washington's spies.
 The 3rd was the victim of a heinous act of war when they were attacked in their billet and refused quarter in 1778.
 The 4th and final regiment drew its membership from Pennsylvania, Maryland, Virginia, and New Jersey.
 The 4th suffered great losses at the Battle of Camden.